mjoblin/vibinui/README.md

 * Display settings are remembered between browser sessions.
 * Keyboard shortcuts for transport controls, lyrics display, etc.
+* Streamer can be powered on/off, and the audio source can be changed.
 * Streamer changes made by other apps (like the StreamMagic app) will be automatically reflected in Vibin.
-* Streamer can be powered on/off, and the audio source can be changed.
-* Configure the UPnP media paths for the media server used by the backend.
-* Toggle whether the currently-playing art is displayed in the background of the Current Track and Playlist screens.

 ### Currently-playing information